VeaceslavCucicovschii/lvl2_python/ML(Machine learning)/Lesson_7_final/README.md

-## Previous examples made with libraries
+## Previous examples but made with libraries